sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1300 - draft-document-range.md

 Examples
 ====

+**Config**

-The following example shows using an Offset Y parameter with the Document Range method
+The following example shows using an Offset Y parameter with the Document Range method to extract multiline rows.
+Since the target cell precedes the anchor, the example uses a negative offset to capture the cell contents.

 ```json
 {